220328-uta-sh-net-ext/Daniel-Oszczapinski/Training practise/1-CSharp/NotesWeek3.md

   * [Method Overloading] is an example of compile time polymorphism, which is method with same name behaves differently based on signatures (parameters).
   * [Method Overriding] is an example of runtime polymorphism, which is re-defining the method of parent class into child class.

+### Fields

+* A [field] is a variable of any type that is declared directly in a class or struct.
+Fields are members of their containing type.

+* Fields are variables declared at class scope.
+A field may be a built-in numeric type or an instance of another class.
+For example, a calendar class may have a field that contains the current date.

+### Constants

+* [Constants] are fields whose value is set at compile time and cannot be changed.

+### Methods

+* [Methods] define the actions that a class can perform.
+Methods can take parameters that provide input data, and can return output data through parameters.
+Methods can also return a value directly, without using a parameter.

+### Events

+* [Events] provide notifications about occurrences, such as button clicks or the successful completion of a method, to other objects.
+Events are defined and triggered by using delegates.

+### Properties

+* Smart fields in C# which are used to expose a private variable outsid the class You can use conditionals with your properties. properties can be created in 3 ways: read-only - with only get block. write-only - with only set block. read-write property - with both get and set block.

 ### Method Overloading

 * known as static or compile time polymorphism